 If the relationship between respiratory and digestive health sounds a bit confusing, think of it this way.

-Likewise, if you can’t get the air into your lungs, what chance do you have to burn the fuels you consume!
+Likewise, if you can’t get the air into your lungs, there’s very little chance you’ll efficiently burn the fuels you consume!
 It’s simple mechanics!

 As i shared with her options that could help her slow down “the wheel of disintegration”, and build traction to get the wheel of regeneration moving when she was driving in the van, her eyes easily found a “grand opportunity” that she could easily embrace, even when sitting in a traffic jam.